 A region is the geographic area where the data center of the cloud provider that hosts your deployment is located.
-Use the information listed here to decide which Elastic Cloud region to use.
+Use the information listed here to decide which Elasticsearch Service region to use.
 Your choice should be based on:

 - Your geographic proximity to the region.
 Picking a region that is closer to you typically reduces latency for indexing and search requests.